ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

     - What were some strengths/weaknesses of working with paper?
     - What were some strengths/weaknesses of working with spreadsheets?
     - How might you approach this task using other tools available to you?
-  - Finally, submit a pull request with a link to your repo:
-- The title should be "LAB 2A: YOUR NAME", followed by “Worked with: LAB PARTNER(S)”
-- The comment section of your pull request should
-include:
-  - A mention of other students whose Github content you found helpful or who were able to help you with the lab, if any
-  - (Briefly) Any bells and whistles you want to highlight
-  - Feedback on your experience with the lab, if any